 UPDATE April 1, 2020: an additional spot is now open with no restrictions on county of residency.

 Huntertown, Ind., February 13, 2020 – ACRES Land Trust is seeking applications for two summer land management internships, generously funded by the Olive B. Cole Foundation.
 For ten years, ACRES interns have helped care for the organization’s ever-increasing number of permanently protected places.

-“ACRES interns help fight non-native invasive plants, maintain trail, restore land, and with a variety of hands-on projects,” says Evan Hill, land management specialist and intern supervisor for ACRES, Indiana’s oldest and largest local land trust.
+“ACRES interns help fight non-native invasive plants, maintain trails, restore land, and aid in a variety of hands-on projects,” says Evan Hill, land management specialist and intern supervisor for ACRES, Indiana’s oldest and largest local land trust.

 Hill, a former land management intern with the Huntertown-based nonprofit, notes that this work is physically demanding, requiring tenacity and perseverance.

 “We’re working in the field during the hottest time of the year, carrying 40-pound sprayers, climbing around off trail through poison ivy and mosquitoes, over and through dense brush and fallen trees.
 These are jobs for students seeking a challenge.”

 As part of the internship, ACRES Land Trust partners summer interns with expert mentors in protecting, acquiring and managing working and natural lands.
 Interns may shadow a botanist conducting plant inventories on ACRES preserves, for example.
 In past years, ACRES has also paired interns with a local conservation organizations or professionals for unique opportunities, according to the intern’s interests.

 In turn, the interns give the land trust a much-needed boost in labor during the growing season.